application-research/filclient/README.md

 # filclient

-A standalone client library for interacting with the filecoin storage network
+A standalone client library that enables users to interact with the Filecoin storage network.
+The types of interactions available are listed below, under "Features".

+This functionality is accomplished by allowing users to interact with the API of any Lotus Node on the Filecoin storage network.
+One such node is `chain.love`, which is a node hosted by the Outercore Engineering team.

 ## Features